 After soil tests showed high levels of contaminants along the Bolin Creek greenway and continued groundwater contamination, the N.C.
 Department of Environmental Quality determined that "there is a release, or substantial threat of a release into the environment of a hazardous substance from the Site and an area accessible to the public."

-Numerous tests of the groundwater and soil at the coal ash dump site have found high levels of dangerous pollutants.
-The coal ash dump is on a steep slope above the public greenway and Bolin Creek, so the groundwater and surface runoff from the dump flow directly to the greenway and the creek.
+Numerous tests of the groundwater and soil at the coal ash dump site have found high levels of dangerous pollutants, including arsenic, lead, and chromium.
+The groundwater and surface runoff from the dump flow directly to the greenway and the creek.